 Greenwich’s prime location on beautiful Long Island Sound makes it the Gateway to New England.
 The perfect first stop for touring Still Revolutionary Connecticut, Greenwich also offers a convenient alternative for a visit to New York City, just thirty-five miles away and easily accessible by train or car.

-The goal set by Mr. & Mrs. Pearson for the Stanton House Inn, almost 30 years ago, is to provide a comfortable home-away-from-home environment for their guests in a historic and environmentally-friendly setting.
+The goal set by the Pearson family for the Stanton House Inn almost 30 years ago is to provide a comfortable home-away-from-home environment for their guests in a historic and environmentally-friendly setting.

 The Stanton House Inn welcomes you.